nim-lang/Nim/doc/manual.md

 Import statement
 ----------------

-After the `import` statement, a list of module names can follow or a single module name followed by an `except` list to prevent some symbols from being
+After the `import` keyword, a list of module names can follow or a single module name followed by an `except` list to prevent some symbols from being
 imported: